eggy/DayZ-Private/README.md

 You may optionally enable a system that reads structure information from the database and spawns a set of static structures on the map on each server start.
 To do so, follow these steps:

 1. Run `perl db_migrate.pl --schema BlissBuildings --version 0.01`.
 Be sure to include any parameters needed for your specific database passwords / configuration.
-2. When building Bliss, you must add `--with-buildings` to your arguments, for example `perl build.pl --with-buildings`.
+2. When building ECPrivate, you must add `--with-buildings` to your arguments, for example `perl build.pl --with-buildings`.
 3. You must manually insert any building class names you wish to use into the building table and then insert the spawn coordinates / associated building IDs into the instance_building table.

 **NOTE:** Buildings added/updated via database manipulation are only available after a server restart.